eraybasar/pesdk-docs/_guides/html5/v5/introduction/concepts/serialization.md

 This will serialize the editor state and write the result to the console.

 The `image` option specifies whether or not the input image should be serialized as well.
-Enabling this (which is the default) will highly increase the size of the resulting object.
+Enabling this will highly increase the size of the resulting object.

 ## Deserialization